rschristopher/ischristtrue.com/src/ancient-views/prophecy.md

 Cyrus the annointed (2 Chronicles 36:22-23), ruin Babylon, second temple shall be built...
 Dead idols vs Living God
 Fall of Babylon

+### New Covenant, Messiah

+Prophecies concerning the messiah, the suffering servant and His life and the following messianic age.

+Root of Jesse

+!!! quote "Isaiah 11:1-2"
+    And there shall come forth a rod out of the stem of Jesse, and a Branch shall grow out of his roots: And the spirit of the LORD shall rest upon him, the spirit of wisdom and understanding, the spirit of counsel and might, the spirit of knowledge and of the fear of the LORD

+Jesse is David's father, the savior will come from the lineage of David and sit eternally on the throne of David.

+Rod and staff, of a king, of a shepherd

+32 righteous king is coming, and princes to rule ... do not be complacent but turn to the Lord

+40-49 comfort..

+!!! quote "Isaiah 40:1 ...
+49:13"
+    "Comfort, yes, comfort My people!"

+    ...

+    Sing, O heavens!
+Be joyful, O earth!
+And break out in singing, O mountains!
+For the LORD has comforted His people, And will have mercy on His afflicted.

+hope and comfort during future (Babylonian) exile, prophecy about John the Baptist, and the coming of the word/Logos, the redeemer, the preincarnate Logos.
+Warning against idols, against man-made images, deceit from false gods (fallen spirits), contrasted with the true icon of God in the redeemer, the coming savior (in whom My soul delights), who is God.

+43
+!!! quote "Isaiah 43:10-13"
+    "You are My witnesses,” declares the LORD, “and My servant whom I have chosen, so that you may consider and believe Me and understand that I am He.
+    Before Me no god was formed, and after Me none will come.

+    I, yes I, am the LORD, and there is no Savior but Me.
+I alone decreed and saved and proclaimed— I, and not some foreign god among you.
+So you are My witnesses,” declares the LORD, “that I am God.
+    Even from eternity I am He, and none can deliver out of My hand.
+When I act, who can reverse it?”

 !!! quote "Isaiah 45:19"
     I have not spoken in secret, in a dark place of the earth: I said not unto the seed of Jacob, Seek ye me in vain: I the LORD speak righteousness, I declare things that are right.